-Personnel (excl. the Managing Director) is included in the long-term incentive scheme based on OP Financial Group Personnel Fund.
+Personnel (including the Managing Director) is included in the long-term incentive scheme based on OP Financial Group Personnel Fund.
 The personnel fund is grounded on the achievement of the Group's shared strategic goals and targets.
-In 2020, the target performance metrics applied in the scheme included the growth differential between income and expenses at OP Financial Group as well as the increase in the number of active mobile customers.
+In 2023, the scheme's target performance metrics were based on OP Financial Group's cost/income ratio and net growth in the number of customers meeting the cross-product loyalty criteria.
 The Board of Directors annually determines the amount of profit-based bonuses transferred to the personnel fund.
-The maximum amount of the profit-based bonus in 2020 accounted for 3% of the total wages and salaries of the employees included in the personnel fund.
+The maximum amount of the profit-based bonus in 2023 accounted for 3 per cent of the total wages and salaries of the employees included in the personnel fund.

-10.6 Managing Director's earnings in 2020
+10.6 Managing Director's earnings in 2023

-Managing Director Sanna Eriksson's remuneration in 2020, euros (The Managing Director does not receive a separate salary in their capacity as OP Mortgage Bank's Managing Director but the salary is based on their role in OP Financial Group.)
+Managing Director Sanna Eriksson's remuneration in 2023, euros (The Managing Director does not receive a separate salary in their capacity as OP Mortgage Bank's Managing Director but the salary is based on their role in OP Financial Group.)

+Regular salary 113,658

+Holiday bonus 5,748

-Regular pay 114,341 Fringe benefits 240 Short-term performance-based bonus earned and the personnel fund's profit-based bonus for 2019 14,958 Total salaries, bonuses and fringe benefits paid in 2020 129,539
+Fringe benefits 240

+Short-term performance-based bonus earned and the personnel fund's profit-based bonus for 2022 25,242

+Total salaries, bonuses and fringe benefits paid in 2023 144,888